maxpii/Personal-Projects/README.md

 # Personal-Projects
 Personal projects that I create over time while I learn new skills.
-Over the next few months, I plan to put a small restaurant webpage, something to do with APIs, and blackjack in java.
+Over the next few months, I plan to put a small restaurant webpage, and something to do with python.